Meta-Continual Learning

 Gupta et al. (2020) (Gupta et al., 2020) proposed La-MAML (Look-Ahead Meta Learning for Continual Learning), which takes a different approach to meta-continual learning.
 Rather than meta-learning representations, La-MAML meta-learns per-parameter learning rates.
 The key idea is that parameters important for previous tasks should have low learning rates (to prevent forgetting), while parameters less important for previous tasks can have higher learning rates (to enable plasticity).
 La-MAML sets these learning rates by optimizing a "look-ahead" loss that evaluates the effect of a gradient update on both the current task and a buffer of samples from previous tasks.

 La-MAML achieves strong performance on both task-incremental and class-incremental settings while being more computationally efficient than standard MAML-based approaches (it avoids the expensive second-order gradient computation of MAML through a first-order approximation).
-Empirically, La-MAML matches or exceeds the performance of OML and ANML while being applicable to more diverse settings.
+Because it learns per-parameter learning rates rather than a frozen representation, La-MAML applies directly to standard image-classification continual learning benchmarks (CIFAR and TinyImageNet splits) where the representation-centric OML and ANML were not originally evaluated.

 CLS-ER: Experience Replay with Complementary Learning Systems